JRRS1982/Boris-Bike/Boris_Bikes/README.md

 I dont want to be given a faulty bike from the docking station, so that I can actually use it as intended.

+As a lover of bicycles,
+so that i am not charged unneccsessarily,
+I dont want to be given a bike if there are none available.

 AT COMPLETIONG: PROGRESS OF SOLVING THE USER STORIES, HOW FAR DID I GET IN SOLVING THEM?

 ### Problem solving - workings